jennysloane/SQL-beginner-project/README.md

 plt.title("Skill Distribution Among Top 10 Skills")
 plt.show()
 ```
-## Question 3: what are the most in-demand skills for data scientist/data analyst (all jobs, not just remote)?
+## Question 3: What are the most in-demand skills for data scientist/data analyst (all jobs, not just remote)?

 Top 10:
 1. SQL